Ivan-S-Bespalov/Elmitec-LEEM/README.md

 	3. Enable batch processing of image stacks.

-        4. Subtract dark counts (Detector noise) and Flat Field (Mirror more at  STV-5 eV).
+        4. Subtract dark counts (Detector noise) and Flat Field (Mirror more at  STV @ -5 eV).
 Refer: Ph.D. thesis of T. A. de Jong: 'Superlattices in van der Waals materials: a   low-   energy electron microscopy study'

 	4. Extract intensity trends for: